atmughrabi/AccelGraph/00_Graph_Bench/README.md

   9     27

  ```

-* Example: convert to binary format convert and add random weights, for this one all the wights were 1.
+* convert to binary format and add random weights, for this example all the weights are `1`.
 * `--graph-file-format` is the type of graph you are reading, `--convert-format` is the type of format you are converting to.
 * `--stats` is a flag that enables conversion.
 It used also for collecting stats about the graph (but this feature is on hold for now).
  ```
   make convert
  ```
-* Or
+  * OR
  ```
 ./bin/accel-graph-openmp  --generate-weights --stats --graph-file-format=0 --convert-format=1 --graph-file=../BENCHMARKS_DIR/GRAPH_NAME/graph
  ```